The first medication

 Use caution before driving or using machinery.
 Keep in mind that CAPRELSA may make you feel tired or weak, or cause blurred vision.

-Approved Uses for CAPRELSA
+Approved Use for CAPRELSA

 CAPRELSA is a prescription medicine used to treat medullary thyroid cancer that cannot be removed by surgery or that has spread to other parts of the body.
 It takes a long time to get rid of CAPRELSA from your body and you may be at risk for side effects related to CAPRELSA after you have stopped your treatment.
 It is not known if CAPRELSA is safe and effective in children.